Research Export Controls Procedure

 Responsibilities

 Federation University is registered as a client with the Department of Defence.
-The Vice-Chancellor has delegated the Provost to oversee research export controls at Federation University.
+The Vice-Chancellor has delegated the Deputy Vice-Chancellor, Global Engagement and Quality through the Associate Deputy Vice-Chancellor (International Research Partnerships) and Adviser to the Vice-Chancellor, New Energy to oversee research export controls at Federation University.

 Additional responsibilities are as follows: